 - Not starting a retinol product soon enough: There are no magic amulets for reversing skin damage, but products such as Retin-A are as close as you can get.
 They work to exfoliate the skin while you sleep, and help build collagen.
 (Using a retinol product on the skin makes it even more sensitive to the sun so a product with an SPF of at least 40 is essential).

-- Still trying to ‘diet’ to lose weight: Diets don’t work.
+- Still trying to 'diet' to lose weight: Diets don't work.
 Eating, eating often, and eating healthy does.
-Diets that focus on a specific category of food (protein, for example) aren’t sustainable.
-Eating small meals consisting of whole grains, lean proteins, nuts (almonds are a great choice), dark leafy greens (like kale), and lots of water go a long way in keeping hunger at bay, and the pounds off.
+Diets that focus on a specific category of food (protein, for example) aren't sustainable.

 Remember: embracing your age and wanting to feel pretty are NOT mutually exclusive!
 See you at the Bash!